neilhacker/custom-css/README.md

 ### Twitter
 removes entire right hand side so you don't have trending news, follow suggestions etc. Also removes some icons from the left menu
 I never used.
 Honestly getting rid of trending news is the best upgrade to my twitter experience.
-One thing to note is that this is made for the 'Dim' setting, if you are on a different setting you will currently see an empty box on the right hand side.

 ### Stylus
 I use stylus for my twitter and google doc themes.